Zoom In to Strong Faith – Vital Connections

 A Time of Uncertainty

-As you are well aware, a tiny unseen reality – the new corona virus – has invaded our world and heightened our awareness of our oneness.
+A tiny unseen reality – the new corona virus – has invaded our world and heightened our awareness of our oneness.
 We are all connected!
 We must all focus on the common good of all, especially the most vulnerable.

 All dates of upcoming HVM events may change in the future.